allamand/eks-blueprint-terraform-demo/eks-blue/README.md

 ## Prerequisites

-Before launching this solution please deploy the `core-infra` solution, which is provided in the root of this repository.
+- Before launching this solution please deploy the `core-infra` solution, which is provided in the root of this repository.
+- A public AWS Route 53 Hosted Zone that will be used to create our project hosted zone.
+It will be provided wviathe Terraform variable `"hosted_zone_name`
+  - Before moving to the next step, you will need to register a parent domain with AWS Route 53 (https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html) in case you don’t have one created yet.
+- Accessing GitOps Private git repositories with SSH access requiring an SSH key for authentication.
+In this example our workloads repositories are stored in GitHub, you can see in GitHub documentation on how to [connect with SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).
+  - The private ssh key value are supposed to be stored in AWS Secret Manager, by default in a secret named `github-blueprint-ssh-key`, but you can change it using the terraform variable `workload_repo_secret`

 ## Usage